 Day 42Masai Mara Game Reserve

 Route: Nairobi to Masai Mara – 300km

 Leave the capital of Nairobi and travel to the Masai Mara, world renowned for it’s endless plains of wild animals and spectacular beauty.
-The visit to the Masai Mara is operated in safari type vehicles and not the Nomad truck.
+The visit to the Masai Mara is operated in safari type vehicles and not the overland truck.
 For this reason, you are asked to pack a small overnight bag to travel with.
 You will need your towel, sleeping bag, clothes, toiletries and camping essentials.
 (BLD)

 Day 43 - Masai Mara Game Reserve

 The rolling grasslands of the Masai Mara offer ideal game viewing and photographic opportunities.
 Some of the other animals that could be found here include elephant, black rhino, buffalo, leopard, cheetah, wildebeest, zebra and gazelle.
 Hippo and crocodile abound in the muddy brown waters of the rivers, which traverse this reserve.
 Today you will spend the entire day game driving through the Mara in search of all the animals.
 (BLD)

 Route: Massai Mara Reserve to Lake Nakuru National Park – 320km

 Rise early and enjoy your final game drive through the Mara before heading to Lake Nakuru National Park, where you will enjoy an afternoon game drive through the park.
 Lake Nakuru is home to large flocks of flamingos and pelicans as well as black & white rhino, leopard, lion and numerous buck.
 Originally created as a bird sanctuary, Lake Nakuru was upgraded to National Park status in 1968.
 (BLD)

 Route: Lake Nakuru to Jinja – 450km